 - Tools with defined paths for the input and output are matched and connected based on the exact path.
 For example, the output of Tool 1 with the value of C:\Temp.gdb\Buffers is connected with the input of Tool 2 that has the same input value of C:\Temp.gdb\Buffers.

-- In cases where Tool 1 is run from the Geoprocessing pane, its output, C:\Temp.gdb\Buffers, is added to the Contents pane as the Buffers layer.
+- In cases in which Tool 1 is run from the Geoprocessing pane, its output, C:\Temp.gdb\Buffers, is added to the Contents pane as the Buffers layer.
 This layer is then used as input to Tool 2.
 When Tool 2 from the geoprocessing history is added to a model, it is connected to any existing variables with the same value, Buffers.
 If there are no existing values, the tool connects to the element where the name Buffers in the path C:\Temp.gdb\Buffers matches another variable.
 If no match is found, a new variable with the Buffers value is created in the model.

-- In cases such as Add Field and Calculate Field, where the tools modify the input instead of creating a new output, when these tools are added to a model from the history, the chronological order of the tools in the history is maintained.
+- In cases such as Add Field and Calculate Field, in which the tools modify the input instead of creating a new output, when these tools are added to a model from the history, the chronological order of the tools in the history is maintained.
 For example, the geoprocessing history contains the Buffer tool followed by the Add Field and Calculate Field tools.
 When these tools are added to a model from the history, Add Field will use the output of Buffer as input, and Calculate Field will use the output of Add Field as input.

 Tool properties can be set by opening the tool dialog box and specifying properties such as Precondition.
 The Tool Path property is read-only, indicating the source of the tool.
 To copy this source path, right-click the selected path and click Copy.